-- Section 12(1)(C) of the ‘The Right of Children to Free and Compulsory Education Act mandates that all private unaided schools (with the exception of minority-run schools) reserve 25% of seats in their entry-level class for children from socially disadvantaged and economically weaker groups.
+- With view to expand enrollment, Section 12.1.C of RTE Act, has placed obligation on all private unaided schools to reserve 25% seats in their entry-level class for children from socially disadvantaged and economically weaker groups.

 Why Right To Education